-The Walking Dead Midseason Premiere Recap: Don’t Cry For Me, Alexandria
+The Walking Dead Midseason-Premiere Recap: Don’t Cry for Me, Alexandria

 What we eventually realize is that those gauzy, dream-like flash-forwards weren’t in Rick’s mind — they’re Carl’s visions.
 He sees little “Jude” bonding with Jerry, getting an apple from Eugene, and greeting a friendly flannel-clad beefcake who says.
 “Well good mornin’ to you, darlin.’”
 Wait, what?
 Somehow, Carl can imagine a future in which even Negan is playing nice.
 Maybe that’s why the kid looked so serene after he was bitten, fully accepting his impending demise.
 He could see a world at peace.
 (They could have called this episode “Imagine.”)
 Carl’s final act of mercy is refusing to let his dad put him down.
 Standing outside what’s left of Gabe’s church, Rick and Michonne hear a single gunshot from inside, and we finally see what we assumed they’d been digging — Carl’s grave.

 Rick promises his son that he’ll “make it real,” and the first line he utters in the episode — “My mercy prevails over my wrath” — suggests that maybe, just maybe, he’ll find a way to end the Great Savior War without wiping them all off the map.
 (That line is also what Siddiq said his mom quoted from the Quran, suggesting that the new guy is going to become a significant figure.)
 But that last scene doesn’t look like Strawberry Fields forever.
-Rick is red-eyed again, sitting alone under a tree as a stained glass panel swings from a branch overhead.
+Rick is red-eyed again, sitting alone under a tree as a stained-glass panel swings from a branch overhead.
 There’s an expanse of green behind him, he’s exhausted, and his right arm is drenched in blood.
 No idea where this is going, but it suggests something both dark and new, a gory end and a wide-open future.
 I like it.